-Morgan Kibby’s website can be found here.
-You can find her on Instagram here.
-She also co-wrote and produced three orchestral interludes with Lady Gaga on “Chromatica.”
+This week we’d like to introduce you to Morgan Kibby.
+Be sure to check out Morgan’s website, and also follow her on Instagram.
+She co-wrote and produced three orchestral interludes with Lady Gaga on “Chromatica.”
 And she scored a series for Netflix called “Grand Army” that premiered on October 16.

 What was the inspiration behind you becoming an artist?

 I was very lucky growing up in a family that valued music, art, languages.
 My mother realized early on that I actually didn’t thrive in school unless I was engaged creatively either at the piano, theater, dance etc. so it was a perfect storm of familial values and personal passion that led me to the arts.

 Can you take us through your creative process?
 How long does it take?